-Debra Hopkins is the Founder, Creator, and President of Breaking the Chains Foundation.
-She is a American Council on Exercise (ACE) Certified Health Coach.
+Debra Hopkins is the Founder and President of Breaking the Chains Foundation and an American Council on Exercise (ACE) Certified Health Coach.
 Stemming from an artistic background as a dancer, actress, writer, and producer, as well as a health/fitness professional.
-After Debra received a full-ride dance scholarship to Oakland University in Rochester, Michigan, she toured as a professional dancer in various stage productions across the U.S. Falling in love with the fitness industry, Debra has taught nationally in various prominent fitness studios, as well as becoming the Health & Fitness Director for Royal Caribbean Cruise Line.
+After Debra received a full-ride dance scholarship to Oakland University in Rochester, Michigan, she toured as a professional dancer in various stage productions across the U.S. Falling in love with the fitness industry, Debra has taught nationally in various prominent fitness studios, including the Health & Fitness Director for Royal Caribbean Cruise Line.
 As a member of the American Council on Exercise Faculty, she continued her successful health/fitness career, designing and presenting workshops/seminars to other fitness professionals and working with elite Hollywood clients as well as Warner Brothers Studios and other Time-Warner entities.

 Her passion for the arts continued as an award-winning writer and actress.
 Debra is a 3-time winner at the Action on Film International Film Festival for Female Action Performer of the Year, Best Supporting Actress in a Feature Film, Best Faith Based Script, and First Runner-up as Best New Writer for her screenplay, “Chained & Bound,” which currently has celebrity attachment.
-She also wrote, directed, and produced the award-winning short film, “Finding Alice,” which is in development into a book and CD package as well as a national outreach program for high schools and colleges.
+She also wrote, directed, and produced the award-winning short film, “Finding Alice,” which is in development for a book and CD package as well as a national outreach program.

 Debra created “The Art Of” Campaign, a six-part series, distributed via the top celebrity social media site whosay.com, as an outreach to engage others to change the conversation of eating disorders through various art forms such as film, music, dance, nourishment, writing, and creation.
-Currently, she has created the Breaking the Chains Young Hollywood prevention campaign to inspire and encourage youth to recognize hurtful behavior and “turn it around before it starts.”
+Currently, she has several art-based projects with BTCF.